-Lisdexamfetamine, the main ingredient in Vyvanse, is converted into dextroamphetamine in the body.
-Before it’s metabolized, lisdexamfetamine is a prodrug.
-That means it’s biologically inactive.
-Dextroamphetamine is an active chemical that can relieve symptoms of ADHD.
+Lisdexamfetamine, the main ingredient in Vyvanse, is a prodrug — a biologically inactive compound that is converted into the active chemical dextroamphetamine when the body metabolizes it.
+Dextroamphetamine can relieve symptoms of ADHD.
 The chemical is found in other ADHD medications, such as Dexedrine and Adderall.

 Most people who misuse prescription drugs prefer short-acting drugs, which have effects that usually last between four and six hours.
 Vyvanse is a long-acting drug that can last for 13 to 14 hours, according to clinical trials.

-In the National Survey on Drug Use and Health, lisdexamfetamine is grouped with other amphetamine-based drugs.
-More than 12 million people used amphetamine products in 2016.
+More than 12 million people were prescribed amphetamine products in 2016.
 More than 5 million people misused the drugs, according to the NSDUH published in September 2017.

-In a 2010 article published in the journal Pharmacy and Therapeutics, Dr. David Goodman wrote that Vyvanse had a lower potential for abuse than short-acting ADHD agents.
-Goodman disclosed a financial conflict of interest because his previous research was funded in part by Shire, the pharmaceutical company that markets Vyvanse.
+And, in a 2010 article published in the journal Pharmacy and Therapeutics, Dr. David Goodman wrote that Vyvanse had a lower potential for abuse than short-acting ADHD agents.
+But Goodman disclosed a financial conflict of interest because his previous research was funded in part by Shire, the pharmaceutical company that markets Vyvanse.

 Taking low doses of Vyvanse to study or stay awake increases the risk of minor short-term side effects, such as trouble sleeping, dizziness, dry mouth and headache.
 These side effects may impair academic or work performance.

-You should always talk to your doctor before taking a prescription drug.
-Vyvanse can cause sudden death in children and adolescents who have heart defects or heart problems.
+Studies show that Vyvanse can cause sudden death in children and adolescents who have heart problems.
 It may also cause stroke or heart attack in adults with heart problems, according to the U.S. National Library of Medicine.

 Taking high doses of Vyvanse increases the risk of severe health problems, such as rapid breathing and irregular heartbeat.
-Taking high doses of the drug also increases the risk of overdose.
+The risk of overdose is also increased when taking higher doses of the drug.

 Symptoms of a Vyvanse overdose include: